itscodenation/curriculum-20-21/advanced/units/skillsdays/skillsday3/README.md

-# Skills Day 3:LinkedIn and Whiteboarding
+# Skills Day 3: LinkedIn and Whiteboarding

 ## Overview
 On Professional Skills days, coders will demonstrate their technical and professional skills progress, update their professional resources, and participate in team building activities.
 This is a great opportunity to invite other people from your company to see what students have been working on and help guide them as they develop their skills.